meabhaykr/raksha_pipes_assignment/README.md

-Here's a draft for your GitHub README page covering Steps 1 and 2 for setting up the database in MySQL:

 **Raksha Pipes - Business Analyst Assignment**

 This repository contains the Python code to generate fake data and the MySQL database scripts to create the schema for Raksha Pipes.